atomisthq/docs/docs/user/index.md

          16 of 24 users in this team have authorized themselves
 ```

-The above response tells you the Slack team ID is `T1L0V3JTP`.
+The bot's response tells you the Slack team ID is `T1L0V3JTP`.

+[ci]: #continuous-integration (Connecting Atomist with Continuous Integration Platforms)

 ### Removing Atomist from Slack